MicrosoftDocs/fabric-docs/docs/data-warehouse/Troubleshooting.md

 1. Use different client tools to rerun the same query.
 - SQL Query tool in [!INCLUDEfabric-dw]
 - Azure Data Studio
-- SQLCMD Utility (For MFA authentication, use parameter -G -U.)
+- SQLCMD Utility (For authentication via AAD Universal with MFA, use parameter -G -U.)

 2. If step 1 fails, run a CTAS command with the failed SELECT statement to send the SELECT query result to another table in the same warehouse.
 Using CTAS avoids query result set being sent back to the client machine.
 If the CTAS command finishes successfully and the target table is populated, then the original query failure is likely caused by the warehouse front end or client issues.